nexusstar/SoftUni/Cplusplus/week_two/extra/Poiters/README.md

 * Reference refer to original address of referee
 * Reference should be assigned on initialization
 * Reference take up space in the stack
+* There are no such thing as Null reference it always need to be initialized
 ```c++
   int A = 5;
   int &rA = A;
   int &rN = NULL //Compile error
 ```
+## Const

+* A way to commit to the compiler that value would not be changed
+  - When declaring a local value const int zero = 0;
+  - As a function parameter
+    int foo(const int i)

+  - When we want not to copy the object because the copy is "expensive" we pass it by reference but if we _want to prevent some code to change it we add `const`_ int something(const Person& p)
+*I give you reference to spare the copy but don't give you right to change it*

+  - Modifier on member function
+    int GetName() const;
+*I state that this function does not change any of the member variable of this Class*